codythegreat/dss/README.md

 ### Usage

-Assuming that you have compiled the main.c file as a simple a.out file and you are using the sample txt, you can do this:
+With the latest version of DSS you can simply run the program with a text file argument:

-`./dss -x 51 -y 16 -s 5 sample.txt`
+`./dss sample.txt`

-Note that you can omit the x/y/s values.
-Defaults are 100/30/15.
+Note that you will need to include `title`, `areaX`, `areaY`, and `slides` variables inside your txt file.
+See the sample files for more details.

+### Limitations

+The current version of DSS supports slides consisting of up to 5000 characters.
+This translates to about 70x70.
+The sample files are 50x15 and 100x25.

 ### Contributing